yesming/project_1_navigation/README.md

 ```

 ## Reward and Evaluate
-The agent gets +1 reward when it can reach to yellow banana
+The agent gets +1 reward when the agent collects a yellow banana.
+However, a reward of -1 is provided for collecting a blue banana.
+The